 - If safe to do so, seek additional credible information from officials in your community.

 - Unless you are experiencing or witnessing an emergency do not call 911 for information related to an alert.

 How will I know when an alert had ended?

 - An “all clear” message may be issued once the situation has been resolved.
 The “all clear” message could be distributed via radio and television stations at their discretion but will not be sent to wireless devices.

 How often will the system be tested?

-- Tests will be conducted once per year.
+- Tests will be conducted throughout the year.
 Dates and times will be advertised.